 Tip: You can ask your clients to score each potential career or role out of 10 for how well it meets each of their top 10 values – this will give you a lot more data to work with in the upcoming sessions!

 This list of career coaching tools is by no means an exhaustive list!
-However, these are superb starting points that can help career coaches who are in the beginning stages of their career and are looking for ways to elevate their coaching game and bring their client the success they’re seeking.
+However, these are superb starting points that can help career coaches who are in the beginning stages of their careers and are looking for ways to elevate their coaching game and bring their clients the success they’re seeking.

 1. What tools do career coaches need?